MMikolaj/My-Publications-With-GScholar-Citations/README.md

-# Listing your publications with Google Scholar citation data
+# Listing your publications with Google Scholar citation data on your personal webpage

 ## Introduction